 If the employee is subsequently unsuccessful in gaining the relevant essential qualification within the specified timescale, consideration must be given to the appropriateness of the individual continuing to undertake the duties of the role, without holding the essential qualification for the post.

-Remembering that an essential qualification is one that the post is unable to done without and will have considered in determining the grade and salary for the post, so if an individual does not hold the qualification the normal expectation is that that they should not therefore continue in the post.
+Managers are reminded that an essential qualification is critical to the post and will have been considered in determining the grade and salary.